hbr/albatross/docs/red_black_tree.md

 Each node has a color and the empty tree is considered black with a black height of zero.

-A definition is a functional language like ocaml looks like
+A definition in a functional language like ocaml looks like
 ```ocaml
     type info = ... (* type of the information element, must be sortable *)